woocommerce/woocommerce-gateway-stripe/readme.txt

 = 7.8.0 - xxxx-xx-xx =
 * Fix: Resolved a PHP fatal error occurring on stores that removed `WC_Email_Failed_Order` from the list of WC email classes while attempting to send the failed order email.
+* Tweak - Improve compatibility with PHP 8+.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).